earao/IO-teaching-3-drivers-of-change/README.md

 # 3. Understanding drivers of change

+The third and final part of the input-output training covers a technique used to understand drivers of change in consumption-based accounts.

 ## Input-output video 5: Understanding drivers of difference using Structural Decomposition Analysis (11 mins)

 This video introduces the concept of understanding drivers of difference and structural decomposition analysis.

-One of the main uses of input-output analysis is to calculate consumption-based accounts.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/0QBXiVvaEcs?si=pqmp1xmPfGpHBqWo" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>